SAMUEL BARBOUR OWNED 10 ACRES OF LAND IN LOWER MALONE, BELFAST

 The late Sir Charles Brett colourfully described the house as "a sort of a French-Italian-English château."

-It is dominated by a lofty and most elaborate tower with a mansard roof, resting on an arcade of what Sir Charles called "square cabbagey columns," constituting a porte-cochere.
+It is dominated by a lofty and elaborate tower with a mansard roof, resting on an arcade of what Sir Charles called "square cabbagey columns," constituting a porte-cochere.

 Danesfort was inherited by Margaret, daughter of Samuel Barbour and wife of Mr Charles Duffin.